 - Other mini gardens with different plant types offer their own attractions.
 Examples include the Sino-Himalayan garden, the heather garden, the fragrance garden (in season), the rhododendron walk, and the fern dell.

 - The maze is made from 3,000 pyramidal cedars and is technically known as a hedge maze.
 The hedge is over six feet tall.
 A monkey puzzle tree is located in the centre of the maze, and a taller one is located outside the maze.
-There is a raised viewing terrace outside the maze for people who would like to get a good photograph.
+There is a raised viewing terrace by this tree for people who would like to get a good photograph.

 - The Great Lawn was once part of the Shaughnessy Heights Golf Club, which now exists on a different site.
 The repurposed "lawn" is very large and is a beautiful area.
 It's a lovely place to sit and relax, have a picnic, or watch a special event.

 - The trails are a major highlight for me because by walking along them I can see all of the garden's attractions.
 A map is very handy to make sure that sections of the garden aren't missed, since the trails wind, branch, and intersect.
 The garden's website provides a downloadable map.

 Other interesting attractions at the garden include the colourful Korean Pavilion, the medicine wheel in the Canadian Heritage Garden, totem poles, sculptures, giant redwood trees, and a waterfall.